Tyrone Hayes: Conflict with atrazine manufacturer Syngenta

+Allegations of workplace misconduct

 In 2010, Syngenta forwarded an ethics complaint to the University of California Berkeley, complaining that Hayes had been sending sexually explicit and harassing e-mails to Syngenta scientists, including quoting the rapper DMX.
 Some of these emails were obtained and published by Gawker.
 Legal counsel from the university responded that Hayes had acknowledged sending letters having "unprofessional and offensive" content, and that he had agreed not to use similar language in future communications.
 According to Hayes, the situation had escalated after Syngenta executive Tim Pastoor had threatened Hayes and his family.

 Filmography and other work

 Hayes' work was featured in the 2008 documentary film Flow: For Love of Water.
+In 2010, Hayes and filmmaker Penelope Jagessar Chaffer were featured on a TED Talk together for TEDWomen, discussing chemical exposure in pregnancy, in light of Jagessar's film: Toxic Baby.
 He appeared in the 2012 documentary film Last Call at the Oasis.
 Hayes is the subject of The Frog Scientist, a biographical book for children, first published in 2009.
+Hayes appeared in another TED Talk in 2018.
+This talk centered around Hayes' early interest in science - particularly frogs - as well as his career development, research in endocrine disruption, his ongoing feud with Synenta, and the disproportionate way environmentally harmful chemicals affect the lives of minorities and the poor.
+In 2019, Hayes was the subject of the children's book, "There's Something in the Water", published by the nonprofit STEM4Real.
+The book focuses on Tyrone's early life and how his observations as a young child fueled his passion for studying frogs.

 Personal life

-Hayes lives in California with his wife, Kathy Kim, and their two children, Tyler and Kassina.
+Hayes lives in California with his wife, Kathy Kim.
 He has won several awards for his teaching and his research, including the Distinguished Teaching Award from University of California, Berkeley in 2002 and the President's Citation Award from the American Institute of Biological Science in 2004.
 He was also awarded the National Geographic Emerging Explorer Award and the Jennifer Altman Award in 2005.